lsentkiewicz/javascript/nodejs.md

   - `test.json` similar to `production.json`, but loaded when `NODE_ENV` is equal to `TEST`.
 Usually, you should use a different database url.
   - `custom-environment-variables.json` it will override all previous settings based on env variables.
 Read more [here](https://github.com/lorenwest/node-config/wiki/Environment-Variables#custom-environment-variables).

-Example configuration files for heroku application with mongolab.
+Example configuration files for Heroku application with MongoLab.

 ```
 // custom-environment-variables.json